lawmercado/gew/README.md

 ### Credits and more Information
 All the quotes from this document is from the [Geneva Emotion Research Group Page](http://www.affective-sciences.org/gew/).
 Please refer to this page for further information about the GEW.
 They are the authors of GEW and all the credits refering to the GEW itself belongs to them.

+### License
+This project is licensed under the GPL-3.0 (GNU General Public License v3.0).
+For more information about this, refer to the LICENSE file in this repository.